 Let be an arrow in .
 We say that is cartesian if for any arrow in and in such that , there exists a unique such that and .

 We say that is a fibration if for any and , there is a cartesian arrow with .
-A choice of such a cartesian arrow for every and is called a cleavage.
+Such an arrow is called a “cartesian lifting” of to , and a choice of cartesian lifting for every and is called a cleavage.
 Thus, assuming the axiom of choice, a functor is a fibration iff it admits some cleavage.

 As a side note, we say that is weakly cartesian if it has the property described above only when is an identity.
 One can prove that is a fibration if and only if firstly, it has the above property with “cartesian” replaced by “weakly cartesian,” and secondly, the composite of weakly cartesian arrows is weakly cartesian.
-In a fibration, every weakly cartesian arrow is cartesian, but this is not true in general.
+In a fibration, every weakly cartesian lifting of to is in fact cartesian (as one can show by combining the universal properties of and of a given cartesian lifting of to ), but this is not true in general.
 Some sources say “cartesian” and “strongly cartesian” instead of “weakly cartesian” and “cartesian,” respectively.

 is a cartesian morphism or morphism of fibrations if the top arrow takes cartesian arrows to cartesian arrows.
 Most frequently when considering morphisms of fibrations, the bottom arrow is an identity.
 A 2-cell between morphisms of fibrations is a pair of 2-cells, one lying over the other.
 If the bottom arrow is an identity, this means that the top 2-cell is “vertical” (its components lie in fibers).